 Inspired by the Ancient Greek theatre festivals, born out of democracy, where the audience decided a winner, The Martin Lysicrates Prize is a fun, interactive and entertaining experience for students, giving them scope to learn more about the History of Drama and Theatre as well as developing their interest in Creative Writing and live theatre.

 Photo: Jessica Lindsay

-Submissions for the 2018 Martin Lysicrates Prize are now open.
+Submissions for the 2018 Martin Lysicrates Prize are closed.

 If you’re a playwright who has had two or more professional productions produced—or equivalent experience—and you’re working on the first act of a brand new play for children aged 11-14, then we want to hear from you!

 - Playwrights submit the first 15 minutes of a new play for children aged 11-14

 - The top three plays receive a week’s rehearsal with a professional team